Taito Corporation

 Space Invaders, and continues to be involved in a wide variety of arcade and home game development to this day.
 Two North American divisions were later started,

-Taito America in Wheeling, IL in 1979, and later
+Taito America in Elk Grove Village, IL in 1973, and later

 Taito Software in North Vancouver, BC in 1988.
-Both companies were closed in 1995 as the company focused its efforts on the domestic Japanese market, licensing its titles to other publishers such as Acclaim for international markets.
+The Vancouver studio was shut down by 1991 and North American operations moved back to Wheeling, IL where Taito America had relocated back in 1985.
+In July, 1996 Taito also closed its American branch as the company focused its efforts on the domestic Japanese market, licensing its titles to other publishers such as Acclaim for international markets.

 In August 2005, it was announced that